bbc/react-transcript-editor/CONTRIBUTING.md

 6. Ensure the test suite passes.
 7. Make sure your code lints.
 8. If you've changed APIs, consider [updating the documentation](https://github.com/bbc/react-transcript-editor#documentation).
 9. Once the work is complete push the branch up on to GitHub for review.
-Make sure your branch is up to date with `master` before making a pull request. eg use `git merge origin/master`
+Make sure your branch is up to date with `master` before making a pull request. eg use [`git merge origin/master`](https://git-scm.com/docs/git-merge) or [rebase](https://git-scm.com/book/en/v2/Git-Branching-Rebasing)
 10. Once a branch has been merged into `master`, delete it.

 `master` is rarely committed to directly unless the change is quite trivial or a code review is unnecessary (code formatting or documentation updates for example).